Don Charlwood's Twenty Men

 The Losses Database

-My Bomber Command Losses Database covers all the Command's aircraft losses (including training) and I have now also started to add details of those personnel who were casualties not associated with a specific aircraft loss.
-This is a challenging and involved task, requiring a major effort; the work is ongoing.
-Examples of such would be an airman killed where the aircraft returned safely; someone who died in an accident, or of natural causes, even whilst on leave but who were serving with the Command at the time of their death.
+My Bomber Command Losses Database covers all the Command's aircraft losses (including training) and I have now also added details of those personnel who were casualties not associated with a specific aircraft loss, examples of such would be an airman killed where the aircraft returned safely; someone who died in an accident, or of natural causes, even whilst on leave but who were serving with the Command at the time of their death.

 I am happy to search my aircraft and crew losses database for enquirers.
 There is normally no charge for this, unless the information requested takes a significant amount of work to compile.
 Don't expect me to simply give away large tracts of data - I've been collating this information for about forty years.
 Requests for "all you've got on so-and-so squadron" will be refused.